singingwolfboy/flask-dance/docs/multi-user.rst

 ------------------------------

 Flask-Dance does the best it can to resolve these issues for you, while allowing you to take control in complex circumstances.
-Different backends may handle this differently, but for simplicity, this document will refer to the :ref:`SQLAlchemy backend <sqlalchemy-backend>`.
+Different token storages may handle this differently, but for simplicity, this document will refer to the :ref:`SQLAlchemy storage <sqlalchemy-storage>`.

 User Association vs User Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~